OSH Answers Fact Sheets

 - Know the load limits of your lift and adaptors.
 Do not overload.
 The rated capacity is displayed on the manufacturer's name plate.

-- Position the vehicle so that the centre of gravity is in accordance with manufacturers' recommendations.
+- Position the vehicle so that the centre of gravity is balanced on the lift according to the manufacturers' recommendations.

 - Check overhead clearances before lifting.
 Watch for antennas, vehicle signs and attachments.

-- Close the vehicle doors, hood, and trunk, and make sure no one is inside before raising the vehicle.
+- Close the vehicle doors, hood, and trunk.
+Make sure no one is inside before raising the vehicle.

-- Keep people at least 2 m (6 ft) away from vehicle about to be raised.
+- Keep people at least 2 m (6 ft) away from vehicle before lifting.

-- Do a daily safety check of all components before using.
+- Do a daily safety check of all components of the lift before using.

 How should I place the vehicle on the automotive lift?